squarepupil/website-pages/src/pages/stories.md

     * “The kids learn “agency” at Arts and Ideas Sudbury School, just ‘cause they can.”

+1. Thank you for taking the time to speak with me.
+You are the main reason why I chose Arts & Ideas, just wanted to let you know that.
+I totally felt at ease when we met and sensed an amazing amount of empathy/kindness and compassion in you.
+I want my sprouting bean to be around creative, kind and nourishing people, especially at this age.
+With that said, [my daughter] will be thrilled to start this September and we will see you/speak with you when we get back home.
+    * “I want my sprouting bean to be around creative, kind, and nourishing people.”

-* Our daughter's learning style is not a match for a traditional classroom.
+1. Our daughter's learning style is not a match for a traditional classroom.
   We needed to decide whether we would continue cramming her into a box where she didn't fit or give her the space to be herself.
 This is her 2nd year at Arts & Ideas and she's a much happier kid.
 Her eyes are bright, her